oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/setup/cloud-shell-setup.md

 Firstly we need to download all of the scripts, templates and other configuration data to run the labs into your OCI Cloud Shell environment.
 You have a few GB of storage so these will fit just fine.
 The scripts and instructions are stored in git.

-- Open the OCI Cloud Shell
+  1. Open the OCI Cloud Shell

-- Make sure you are in the top level directory
+  2. Make sure you are in the top level directory

   - `cd $HOME`

-- Clone the repository with all scripts from github into your OCI Cloud Shell environment:
+  3. Clone the repository with all scripts from github into your OCI Cloud Shell environment

   - `git clone https://github.com/CloudTestDrive/helidon-kubernetes.git`

 ## Step 3: Downloading the database wallet file